yibeichan/structsense/README.md

 | `WEAVIATE_API_KEY`    | **Required.** API key for Weaviate access    | —                |

 #### 🌐 [Weaviate](https://weaviate.io/) Configuration
+This configuration is optional and only necessary if you plan to integrate a knowledge source (e.g., a vector store) into the pipeline.

 | Variable                   | Description                                  | Default   |
 |---------------------------|----------------------------------------------|-----------|